evaleev/libint/INSTALL.md

 [^22]: Python used to process files for Fortran binding.

-[^23]: Python headers and interpreter needed for Pybind11 module
+[^23]: Python headers and interpreter needed for Pybind11 module.

 [^24]: [Pybind11](https://github.com/pybind/pybind11) used to export Libint2 C++11 API into a Python module.
-If a system installation is not detected, source from 2019 is fetched from GitHub.
+If a system installation is not detected, Valeev-group-tweaked source is fetched from GitHub.

 -----------------------------------------------------------------------------